-We've gone over a lot of the primary
+You've gone over many of the primary

-interact with the BSR to manage our
+buf to interact with the Buf Schema Registry (BSR) to manage our

-$BUF_USER as your
+BUF_USER environment variable as your

-newly-created BSR username.
+newly created BSR username.
 Once you have completed registration, export this value

 so that you can copy and paste commands.